What to do when hepatitis C treatment is denied

 A patient fills out insurance paperwork

-You might have heard horror stories from people with hepatitis C about health insurance companies refusing to cover newer medications that have cure rates above 90 percent.
-Unfortunately, research confirms that getting coverage is often a battle.
+You might have heard stories from people with hepatitis C about health insurance companies refusing to cover newer medications with cure rates above 95 percent.
+Research confirms that getting coverage can sometimes be a struggle.

 Who is denied